mendix/MxPushNotifications/README.md

 ### Step 6 - Configure APNs in your application

 For the last step you need to configure APNs within your application.
-This can be done by logging into your application as a user with Administrator role and opening the Apple Administration page that was set up in [step 7](#step-7---set-up-the-administration-pages) of the Implementation Guide.
+This can be done by logging into your application as a user with Administrator role and opening the `Apple` tab of the `PushNotifications_Administration` page that was set up in [step 7](#step-7---set-up-the-administration-pages) of the Implementation Guide.

 For this purpose you need to:
 -	Add your Apple Push Notification service SSL certificate in `.p12` format
 -	Add the server url and port.
 This is `gateway.sandbox.push.apple.com:2195` for sandbox and `gateway.push.apple.com:2195` for production.
 -	Add the feedback url and port.
 This is `feedback.sandbox.push.apple.com:2196` for sandbox and `feedback.push.apple.com:2196` for production.

+> Note: At this moment, multiple configuration objects are not supported; having more than one of these objects will lead to unpredictable behavior.
+This will be fixed in the near future.

 ## Setting up Google Cloud Messaging Server